rafiakbar13/Jubelio-autamation-testing/README.md

 To run tests, run the following step

-1.Open folder src/test/java/cucumber/runner
+1. Open folder src/test/java/cucumber/runner
-2.Open the runner file you want to test
+2. Open the runner file you want to test
-3.Right-click in your test and select Run or you can use Ctrl+Shift+F10
+3. Right-click in your test and select Run or you can use Ctrl+Shift+F10

 ## Demo Run Test